Top 10 Reasons Why You Have To Ski South America:

 SnowBrains |

-The great Andreas Frannson getting ready to drop in on a big run in the Chilean Andes with Powder South Heliski Guides. photo: anastasia
+The great Andreas Frannson getting ready to drop in on a big run in the Chilean Andes with Powder South Heliski Guides. photo: anastasia, reasons to ski south America

 The great Andreas Fransson getting ready to drop in on a big run in the Chilean Andes with Powder South Heliski Guides. photo: anastasia khlopova

 The Andes Mountain Range in South America is the longest mountain range on Earth.
-It holds the highest mountains in world outside the Himalayas along with some of the best skiing and riding found anywhere.
-The Andes also hold the most skiing and riding on Earth with over 1,500-miles of snow-covered, lift-serviced terrain.
+It has the highest mountains outside the Himalayas and some of the best skiing and riding anywhere.
+The Andes also have the most skiing and riding on Earth, with over 1,500 milesย of snow-covered, lift-serviced terrain.

-There are so many amazing reasons to come ski and ride South America that we decided to list a few for you below.
+There are so many excellent reasons to come ski and ride South America that we decided to list a few for you below.

-Experiences are the most valuable things that exist.
-Nothing can touch them, compare to them, nor take them away.
+Experiences are the most valuable things in the world.
+Nothing can touch them, compare to them, or take them away.

 Las Lenas, Argentina.
 Eduardo's.
 Yes, this is in-bounds terrain. photo: miles clark/snowbrains.com